20 Tips for Mastering M365

 Modern technology gives you as an employer or business owner almost limitless opportunities for productivity and efficiency gains, but much of that potential lies untapped.
 Developing an awareness of the capabilities of your everyday software and learning how to access little-known features can help you and your team produce better deliverables using less time.

-Office 365 transcends the image of a traditional productivity suite by creating an ecosystem that incorporates all other relevant services such as1 Dynamics CRM and OneDrive.
+Microsoft 365 (or M365, formerly known as Office 365) transcends the image of a traditional productivity suite by creating an ecosystem that incorporates all other relevant services such as Dynamics CRM and OneDrive.
 Add Power BI to the mix, and you have a robust collection of tools that will help you do work faster and smarter.

-You probably know that you can do many fantastic things using Office 365, but have not yet learned how to maximize its potential.
+You probably know that you can do many fantastic things using M365 – but if you never used Office 365, then you have not yet learned how to maximize its potential.
 The following tips reveal some of the less-known features at your disposal and show you how to find them and put them to use.

-When you learn how to maximize the potential of Office 365, you will gain capabilities that make you more valuable.
+When you learn how to maximize the potential of M365, you will gain capabilities that make you more valuable – even if you never had experience with Office 365.
 If you own your business, you have the knowledge to help your firm compete in challenging market conditions.
 As an employee, your ability to leverage the nuances of software increases your productivity and helps you stay in command of your career.

 Microsoft Outlook works like an email client and also has robust tools for individual and group scheduling, as well as task lists and reminders.
 The following two tips will help you squeeze more productivity from Outlook than you thought was possible.